 - Your experience

-All of us have our skill sets, but not many of us are experienced in job search to be able to put together an effecitve marketing plan and the first step in fixing this and getting on the right track is to admit to yourself you need some help (and there is nothing wrong with that).
-So, on today’s links which focus on Resumes.
+All of us have skill sets we can leverage, but not many of us are experienced enough in job search to be able to put an effective marketing plan together.
+The first step in fixing this and getting on the right track is to admit to yourself you need some help (and there is nothing wrong with that).
+With that said, this article’s links focus on Resumes.

-- Resume Examples – I’ve reversed the links on this bullet (they follow below).
+- Resume Examples – The links follow below.
 The old cliche “A picture is worth a thousand words” is certainly true when it comes to resumes.
 It definitely helps to see a variety of resumes (different formats, content, key words, “look and feel”).
 The sub-bullets below provide a few links to sites that have resume examples:

 - Resume Examples – from resume-resource.com